 Deterrence – Deterrence focuses on making potential adversaries think twice about attacking, forcing them to consider the costs of doing so, as well as additional consequences that might come from a counterattack.

 1.Convince would-be attackers they won’t succeed, at least without enormous effort and cost beyond what they are willing to invest.

 2. Make sure adversaries know there will be a strong response that might inflict more harm than they are willing to bear.

 Detection – It usually takes organizations up to 6 months to detect a breach and years to assess the financial or reputational damage.
 Sometimes it can have a viral effect and result in having to replace the entire infrastructure.

 Honeypots – Rather than spending a ton of effort on securing your infrastructure, you have to think like a hacker.
 You need to understand where you would target first and where the weak points are.
 Understand the access points of your organization that have the lowest priority or are not connected to vital information.
 Expose them as backdoors, put in honeypots, and start detecting your enemy’s activity.

 “Appear weak when you are strong, and strong when you are weak.”

 Even when you are constantly being attacked, you can benefit by enabling controlled attack strategies and activating mitigation techniques.

-- Navigate – You have to be prepared and have target access points in your infrastructure where you would like to reroute the attack.
+Navigate – You have to be prepared to have target access points in your infrastructure where you would like to reroute the attack.
 You want to make the hacker think that they are on the right path.

-- Expose – Hackers will be satisfied if they get to the target, os make them think they got there.
+Expose – Hackers will be satisfied if they get to the target.
+Make them think they got there.
 Expose some useless piece of data or low-priority public information.
 The hackers will never think you guided them during the whole process.